ricardosorana/snakes-and-ladders-ricardo-sorana/README.md

 * The game can be played for two to four players.
 * The game will be played with just one dice.
 * In each color's turn, the player must roll the dice and then click in their own pawn in order to make the move.
+* The standard order established for playing is: Red >> Blue >> Green >> White (depending on the number of players choosen at the begining of the game).
 * Each player starts with a pawn on the starting square (the "1" grid square in the bottom right corner).
 * Pawns follow a fixed route marked on the gameboard which follows a track from the bottom to the top of the playing area, passing once through every square.
 * If a player's pawn lands on the lower-numbered end of a "ladder", the player moves the pawn up to the ladder's higher-numbered square (with another click on the pawn).
 * If the player lands on the higher-numbered square of a "snake", the pawn must be moved down to the snake's lower-numbered square (with another click on the pawn).
+* If a player lands in a square that already contains another player's pawn, this player moves one square back, until there`s an empty square available to land (with another click on the pawn).
+The exception is the first square (that can have more than one player landed);
+* If a player rolls a 6, the player may, after moving, immediately take another turn (otherwise play passes to the next player in turn).
 * The player who is first to bring their pawn to the last square of the track is the winner.
 * The player must roll the exact number to reach the final square.
 * If the dice roll is too large, the pawn goes off the final square and back again (for example, if a player requiring a 3 to win rolls a 5, the pawn moves forward three spaces, then back two spaces).
-* If a player lands in a square that already contains another player's pawn, this player moves one square back (with another click on the pawn).
-* ** If a player rolls a 6, the player may, after moving, immediately take another turn (otherwise play passes to the next player in turn).
-(Pendente)

 * Original Rules (there are other rules with some variations, but this one is the most commonly used): [link](https://www.wikihow.com/Play-Snakes-and-Ladders).